 Collin has experience advocating for clients in both federal and state courts throughout Louisiana.
 He has handled cases ranging from wrongful deaths, sexual abuse/trauma, serious personal injuries, complex business disputes, and individual disagreements.
 Collin is admitted to practice in all Louisiana state courts, in the United States District Courts for the Eastern, Middle, and Western Districts of Louisiana, and the United States Fifth Circuit Court of Appeals.

-For three straight years, from 2020 through 2022, Collin was ranked by his peers among the Louisiana Super Lawyers, Rising Stars for Personal Injury.
+For four straight years, from 2020 through 2023, Collin was ranked by his peers among the Louisiana Super Lawyers, Rising Stars for Personal Injury.
 The Super Lawyers Rising Stars publication recognizes less than 2.5 % of outstanding attorneys in Louisiana nominated and acknowledged by their peers as having high ethical standards and demonstrative success and achievement in their field of practice.

 Collin currently serves as a board member for the Louisiana State Bar Association YLD as the New Orleans, Louisiana representative.
 Collin has been appointed by the Louisiana State Bar Association to a three-year term on the Louisiana Supreme Court Judicial Council as the Louisiana State Bar Association YLD Representative.
 Collin also serves on the LSBA Professionalism Committee.